AphaseDev/QtZeroConf/README.md

 4) Optionally connect a slot to QZeroConf's serviceRemoved() signal to received status when the service is unpublished.
 ServiceRemoved() passes the QZeroConfService being removed.

-5) Call startBrowser() with the type of the service to browse for and optionally the protocol to use.
+5) Call startBrowser() with the type of the service to browse for and optionally the protocol to use and the index of the network interface in which to browse.

 ```c++
 startBrowser("_test._tcp");